 A fixed price plan protects against price rises.
-These plans do end though, and when they do you get automatically rolled on to a new plan with different rates, which is usually much more expensive.
-Sometimes this new plan is another fixed rate deal, but that doesn't mean you're locked into it and you are free to switch to a new cheaper deal.
+These plans do end though, and when they do you get automatically rolled on to a new plan with different rates.
+This is often a standard variable tariff or default tariff, the most expensive type of plan on offer.

 There are more gas and electricity suppliers on the market than ever before.
 It can feel overwhelming trying to choose the right energy deal for you but uSwitch makes it simple.

 We provide customer ratings for more than 30 suppliers.
-These ratings are based on responses from than 17,000 energy customers in 2018 as part of uSwitch's independent YouGov survey.
+These ratings are based on responses from more than 17,000 energy customers in 2019 as part of uSwitch’s independent YouGov survey.

 * This supplier had fewer than 50 responses in our independent YouGov survey, which is not enough data with which to provide a customer service rating.

 Think you might be paying too much for your gas and electricity?
-You're not alone.
+You’re not alone.
 Millions of households are struggling with their energy costs.
-The good news is, uSwitch can help you compare energy suppliers to find the cheapest electricity deals and cheapest gas deals.
+The good news is, uSwitch can help you compare energy suppliers to find a better deal on your gas and electricity bills.

-If you've never switched energy before, don't worry — it's easier than you think to compare energy prices to ensure you're on the best energy deal for you.
-If you need assistance, we've got several guides to help answer your questions:
+If you’ve never switched energy before, don’t worry — it’s easier than you think to compare energy prices to ensure you’re on the best energy deal for you.
+If you need help, our guides should answer your switching questions:

 Fixed price gas and electricity tariffs offer you the reassurance that the cost of your energy will not go up, but how do they work?